Combodo/iTop/CONTRIBUTING.md

 If you want to implement a **new feature**, please [create a corresponding ticket](https://sourceforge.net/p/itop/tickets/new/) for review.
 If you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the ticket.

-Please do so also if you need **default datamodel modifications**.
-Such changes would impact all existing customers, and could prevent them from upgrading.
+All **datamodel modification** should be done in an extension.
+Beware that such change would impact all existing customers, and could prevent them from upgrading!
 Combodo has a long experience of datamodel changes: they are very disruptive!
-This is why we avoid them in iTop core, especially the changes on existing object/field.
+This is why we avoid them in iTop core, especially the changes on existing objects/fields.
+If you have an idea you're sure would benefit to all of iTop users, you may [create a corresponding ticket](https://sourceforge.net/p/itop/tickets/new/) to submit it, but be warned that there are lots of good reasons to refuse such changes.

 ### License
 iTop is distributed under the AGPL-3.0 license (see the [license.txt] file),